Some people dream of success. We make it happen.

 Director, marine archaeologist and salvor.

-Neil Cunningham Dobson is a deep-water marine archaeologist and salvor with over 49 years-experience in the marine and offshore industries.
+Neil Cunningham Dobson is a deep-water marine archaeologist and salvor with over decades of experience in the marine and offshore industries.
 A native of Fife, Neil lives in St Andrews the home of his seafaring ancestors.
 He has worked on hundreds of shipwreck sites and supervised archaeological and salvage work on many high-profile projects in the oceans of the world.
 SS Republic, SS Central America, the Black Swan, SS Gairsoppa, HMS Victory 1744 to name but a few.
 Neil is gifted with the unique ability to make science, history, and archaeology understandable, interesting, and fun.
 His shipwrecks and discoveries attract world-wide attention.
-Neil has been the subject of many newspaper, magazine articles and starred in numerous TV documentaries.
-Neil regularly presents his discoveries as a guest speaker and lecturer.
+Neil's work continues to be popular with all types of media and TV.
+Neil presents at conferences, industry organisation, universities and local groups.

 © 2015 by Rovarch.
 Proudly created with Wix.com